Deep canvassing: Effectiveness

-In 2014, a paper by Michael J. LaCour, When contact changes minds, was released showing that canvassing conversation can change minds but was retracted the following year for having falsified data.
+In 2014, a paper by Michael J. LaCour, When contact changes minds, was released showing that longer and 'deeper' conversation can change minds but was retracted the following year for having falsified data.

 Kalla and Broockman's study, published in 2016, found that ten minute conversations did have an impact on residents’ views of transgender issues.

 In 2017, Kalla and Broockman published another study that found brief door-to-door canvassing, had nearly zero effect on voting choices.
 Of their six studies, Kalla and Brookman have found that deep canvassing does have measurable effects.

-It has been shown to be effective in person and over the phone.
+Deep canvassing has been shown to be effective in person and over the phone.

-In 2017 Changing the Conversation Together was launched as an organization of concerned citizens building a national corps of deep canvassers.
-This volunteer based and professionally led organization helped flip Staten Island in 2018 and Pennsylvania in 2020.
+In 2017, Changing the Conversation Together was launched as an organization of concerned citizens building a national corps of deep canvassers.
+This volunteer based and professionally-led organization helped flip Staten Island in 2018 and Pennsylvania in 2020.

+People's Action Deep Canvass Political Persuasion Experiment worked with both David Broockman and Josh Kalla to determine the efficacy of the deep canvassing approach.
+Canvassers used a two-way communication method via phone calls, where they wanted to know the voters relevant and emotionally significant experiences.
+This built the script for more canvassers to use later on.
+The voters responded better with a "Pro-Biden" message, rather than an "Anti-Trump" message.
+The experiment concluded with an overall addition of 3.1 votes for each 100 calls towards President Biden's vote margin in 2020.